aleksandrbazhin/mazegen_sfml/readme.md

 # Mazegen SFML + ImGui demo

 Demo program for the Mazegen library https://github.com/aleksandrbazhin/mazegen.
 Mazegen is a maze generation library based on Bob Nystrom's approach, decribed here https://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/
+Binaries for Windows can be found on itch.io: https://aleksandrbazhin.itch.io/mazegen-maze-generator

 ![Screenshot](docs/screens/2.png)

-Binaries for Windows can be found here: https://aleksandrbazhin.itch.io/maze-generator-demo

 ## Compilation
 Build system is CMake.
 All dependcies except SFML are used as git submodules.